fabien/backbone-brace/README.md

 Brace allows:

-- "namedEvents" to Models, Collections, Views and Routers
+- "namedEvents" on Models, Collections, Views and Routers
-- "namedAttributes" to Models
+- "namedAttributes" on Models

 Both namedEvents and namedAttributes are arrays of strings.